Contrast-Security-OSS/contrast-rO0/README.md

 If you'd prefer to spot fix your code, possibly because you need to use dangerous classes somewhere, or because you need to minimize stability risk, you can use the SafeObjectInputStream class.
 To use this class, you'll need to replace calls to ObjectInputStream in your code with calls to SafeObjectInputStream.

-When you use SafeObjectInputStream, you can either whitelist or blacklist classes - whitelisting is afer, but blacklisting has lower stability risk.
+When you use SafeObjectInputStream, you can either whitelist or blacklist classes - whitelisting is safer, but blacklisting has lower stability risk.
 If you want to use this, you don't need the java command line options listed above.
 Instead, construct your SafeObejctInputStream, tell it if you want to blacklist or whitelist, and add the whitelisted/blacklisted classes to the stream.
-NOTE: you'll have to repeat this everywhere in your code where you need to impelement safe deserialization.
+NOTE: you'll have to repeat this everywhere in your code where you need to implement safe deserialization.

 ```
 SafeObjectInputStream in
-   = new SafeObjectInputStream(inputStream, SafeObjectInputStream.WHITELIST);
+   = new SafeObjectInputStream(inputStream, true);  // whitelisting mode
 // or
-// = new SafeObjectInputStream(inputStream, SafeObjectInputStream.BLACKLIST);
+// = new SafeObjectInputStream(inputStream, false); // blacklisting mode
-in.addToList(ClassThatIsSafeToDeserialize.getName());
-in.addToList("com.my.SafeDeserializable");
+in.addToWhitelist(ClassThatIsSafeToDeserialize.getName());
+in.addToWhitelist("com.my.SafeDeserializable");
+// or
+// in.addToBlacklist(ClassThatIsDangerous.class);

 // then just use like normal
 in.readObject();
 ```

 ### Reporting on Serialization Usage
 The shim can be instructed to report when serialization occurs.
-This allows you to determine where in your application deserialation is actually occuring - assuming that you exercise the relevant functionality.
+This allows you to determine where in your application deserialization is actually occurring - assuming that you exercise the relevant functionality.

 To use this, built it just as described in "JVM-wide fix" but, use the following command line options instead: